atyho/AI-Replication-Games/README.md

 ### 2. Run the Master Script
 To execute the entire workflow:
 1. Open Stata.
-2. Run the master.do file.
-This script integrates all components and automates the analysis workflow,
+2. Run the **master.do** file.
+This script integrates all components and automates the analysis workflow, including:
-including:

 ### 3. Reproduce Specific Steps
 If needed, you can run specific components of the analysis separately:
-• For data cleaning:
+- For data cleaning: `do "code/cleaning.do"`
-do "code/cleaning.do"
-• For main regression tables:
+- For main regression tables: `do "code/main table.do"`
-do "code/main table.do"
-• For R-based analysis, open R and execute: source("code/branches table.R") source("code/balance table.R")
+- For R-based analysis, open R and execute: `source("code/branches table.R")` and `source("code/balance table.R")`

 ### 4. Check Outputs
-The results of each step will be stored in the output/ folder.
-For a detailed record of the workflow, refer to master_log.log.
+The results of each step will be stored in the [output/](https://github.com/atyho/AI-Replication-Games/tree/main/output) folder.
+For a detailed record of the workflow, refer to **master_log.log**.

 ## Instructions to Run the **R** Workflow
 1. Set Up Paths